-This classic Peanut Butter Cup Cookies recipe is soft and chewy and loaded with exceptional peanut butter flavor for Christmas.
+This classic Peanut Butter Cup Cookies recipe is soft and chewy and loaded with exceptional peanut butter flavor and texture for Christmas.
 Old-fashioned mini Peanut Butter Cup Cookies with chocolate-covered peanut butter candy stuffed into the center of the cookie dough.

 Just thinking about mom and grandma’s holiday baking makes my mouth water.
 Who can forget the neatly arranged cookie trays with an assortment of Christmas cookies, bite-size desserts, candy, and nuts sitting on the table just waiting to be eaten by joyful family and friends?
 My favorite Christmas cookies recipes were always the peanut butter cookie blossoms, spritz cookies, classic Christmas sugar cookie cutouts, Christmas cornflake wreaths, gingerbread men cookies, molasses cookies, Italian Christmas cookies, and Mexican wedding cookies.